Last week I gave two presentations during Seattle Start Up Week.

 This morning, the tingle started right as I sat down to write.
 The tingle had been there for a couple of days, but today I decided to try to figure it out.
 I stopped writing and I stared at the small journal with wide ruled pages it, turning the feeling over in my mind.
 What am I doing?
 Morning Pages, 750 words.
 Three pages in the journal.
 Why?
 Because I am a more authentic person when I do Morning Pages.
 I am start the day out with a success by doing Morning Pages.
 Am I really doing Morning Pages?
 Maybe not.
 Three pages in this small, wide ruled journal is probably not really 750 words.
 Ah, there it is.
 The Flinch.
 The Fear.

 I have been congratulating myself on doing Morning Pages fairly regularly, but I was uneasy about accepting the praise because something felt inauthentic about it.
 Three pages is a shortcut to 750 words.
-That is three pages of 8.5×11 small ruled paper, about 250 words per page.
-Here I was writing in a smaller journal with wider lines.
+That is three pages of 8.5×11 college ruled paper (30 lines per page), about 250 words per page.
+Here I was writing in a smaller journal with wider lines (25 lines per page).
 My rational mind knew there was likely something off, but with all the praise and compliments coming in daily, why rock the boat?
 Could my monkey mind be taking a shortcut to get the reward while doing less actual work (avoiding pain)?
 That disconnect could be the source of the tingle.
 So I went back and counted the actual number of words on each of the previous six journal pages.
 The average was 160 words per page.
 Bingo!
 Three pages in this journal was 480 words (35% less than the 750 goal).

 The minor fear uncovered here was “Morning Pages are hard to be successful at, so lets lower the bar.”
 So the story in my head was “You are a great success with Morning Pages”, but my monkey mind had cut the work by 35% through obfuscation (maybe even weasel words) in an effort to reach the goal with as little effort as possible.
 The true story is “You are great at completing 65% of your Morning Pages goal every day.”
 I can’t fault the monkey.
 He is doing his job.
 He is keeping me alive by avoiding pain and achieving goals with as little effort as possible.
 It is not his fault.
 The monkey was afraid of failure and hard work, so he lowered the bar.
 Creative and smart actually.